 Who can use the service

-The free service is for homeowners, designers, building professionals, renovators, and community groups - anyone who would like advice and help with information on sustainable building practices for new homes or for alterations to existing homes.
+The free service is for homeowners, tenants, landlords, designers, building professionals, renovators, and community groups.
+Anyone who would like advice on how to improve the health and performances of existing homes, or if renovating, building new.

 How the service works